creativecomputingcookbook/cwp-11ty/src/builds/mona-lisa.md

   ></iframe>
 </div>

-STEM From Dance instructors create choreography to the song "Mona Lisa" by J-Hope with a picture frame prop.
+STEM From Dance instructors choreographed a piece to "Mona Lisa" by J-Hope, featuring a picture frame prop embedded with sensors.
+The instructor selected the frame for its flexibility in triggering different effects.
+While seated, she tilts it side to side to activate a specific animation, presses a side button to light up the entire frame during key moments of the song, and uses a bottom button—tapped with her thigh—to trigger an additional animation.

 #### Images